-The collective population of nearly all of the communities that comprise Proviso and Leyden Townships is approximately 244,594.
+The collective population of nearly all communities comprising Proviso and Leyden Townships is approximately 244,594.
 This number is based on the 2010 population estimates from the United States Census Bureau.
 Maywood and Bellwood have a combined population of nearly 40,000 residents.

 PLCCA, Inc. also provides services to the near West Side (Austin and North Lawndale communities) of Chicago, plus Lynwood and Chicago Heights of South Suburban Cook County.
 Demographically these communities have high concentrations of minorities.
-PLCCA serves a total of approximately 30,000 clients each year.
-According to our most recent overall client survey, PLCCA serves 47% African American, 43% Hispanic, and 10% Caucasian.
+PLCCA serves a total of approximately 30,000 low to moderate-income clients each year.
+Our most recent overall client survey shows that PLCCA serves 47% African Americans, 43% Hispanic, and 10% Caucasians.

 To review our 2021 -2020 audited financials click the .pdf file